markgbeckett/zx81/zx-forth/README.md

 Released in early 1984, ZX81-Forth looks to be a particularly advanced Forth monitor which, for example, provides multi-tasking support -- something not common on microcomputers, at the time.

 As acknowledged in the [manual](https://www.retrocomputers.gr/media/kunena/attachments/169/zx81-forth-manual.pdf), ZX81-Forth is a port of a Timex Sinclair 1000 ROM (referred to by several names, including [Tree Forth](https://www.timexsinclair.com/article/tree-forth/), Multi-Forth, and Pluri-Forth).
-The Timex Sinclair website suggests there were several versions of Tree Forth.
-However, all the Tree Forth ROMs I have found on in the Internet are identical (and do not contain version information).
 Tree Forth was configured for an NTSC display, as was typically used on the TS1000.
 The port to ZX81-Forth made the monitor run on a PAL system (as used in the UK) and adjusted the clock and timing routines to 50 Hz.

 Versions of both the ZX81-Forth ROM (and Tree Forth ROM) are distributed with the [EightyOne emulator](https://sourceforge.net/projects/eightyone-sinclair-emulator/).
 ROMs are also available from other sites, but they look to be identical to the versions distributed with EightyOne.

+The Timex Sinclair website suggests there were several versions of Tree Forth.
+However, all the Tree Forth ROMs I have found on in the Internet are identical (and do not contain version information).
+Interestingly, the ZX81-Forth ROM, distributed with EightyOne, has a bug (in the implementation of `+-`), which is fixed in the Tree Forth ROM also distributed with EightyOne, suggesting the Tree Forth ROM is a later release that the ZX81-Forth ROM.

 The Tynemouth Minstrel 3 is a modern-day, ZX81-compatible microcomputer with 32kB of RAM.
 I hoped to be able to run ZX81-Forth on the Minstrel 3.
 Sadly, neither the ZX81-Forth nor the Tree Forth ROMs, distributed with EightyOne, run on the Minstrel 3.
 I wanted to understand why this was and whether I could get ZX81-Forth to work, so I began to disassemble and study the ROM.

 ![Tree Forth on a Minstrel 3](tree_forth.png)

 My expectation was that the display-handling code was not (quite) compatible with the Minstrel 3.
 A [discussion on a retrocomputing forum](https://forum.tlienhard.com/phpBB3/viewtopic.php?t=1438) suggests that the ROMs distributed with EightyOne have been tweaked to work correctly with the emulator, so perhaps these tweaks had rendered the ROMs unusable on real hardware.
-(Note: I have found no evidence that the ROMS have been changed for EightyOne.)
+(Note: In disassembling the ROM, I have found no evidence that the ROMS have been changed for EightyOne, and do not think this is the case.)
 However, as I explain below, the problems were somewhat more subtle than that.

 ZX81-Forth (and Tree Forth) do not work, in their unmodified form, on the Minstrel 3 for three reasons:

 * First, ZX81-Forth does not enable Z80 interrupt mode 1, which is critical to the correct operation of the monitor.
-The display routine in ZX81-Forth relies on the maskable interrupt routine at 0x38 to display text and, to use this routine, the Z80 needs to be configured for `IM 1`.
+The display routine in ZX81-Forth relies on the maskable interrupt routine at address 0x38 to display text and, to use this routine, the Z80 needs to be configured for `IM 1`.
 This puzzled me at first, as I did not understand how the monitor worked on the ZX81 (when using the default interrupt mode 0).
 However, it turns out that the ZX81 has pull-up resistors fitted to the databus, so will have the value 0xFF on the databus when a maskable interrupt is generated, and 0xFF is the Z80 instruction for `rst 0x38`.
 The Minstrel 3 does not have pull-up resistors on the databus (though could be modified to do so).
 To correct this, I inserted an `im 1` command into the initialisation code.

 * Second, ZX81-Forth (usually) stores its state at the top of the address space (addresses 0xFB00--0xFFFF).
 On a ZX81 with at least 2kB of RAM, this will contain a shadow copy of the top five pages of RAM.
 The ZX81 hardware intercepts attempts to execute code in upper memory as part of its display-handling code.
 However, it does not intercept read and write operations, so this is okay.
 In contrast, the Minstrel 3 supports read and write operations to addresses up to 0x9FFF (which is the end of the 32K RAM).
 Read and write to the top of the address space (specifically, 0xFB00--0xFFFF) is not possible.
 To fix this, I refactored the code so that it used only the lower half of memory, with state being located in 0x7B00--0x7FFF.

 * Third, ZX81-Forth tries to compute how much RAM a computer has at boot time, to allow it to accommodate a range of RAM configurations.
 The routine effectively counts down from the top of memory (0xFFFF) until it finds the end of the last shadow copy of RAM, and relies on memory being mirror across the address space in a certain way.
 However, because of the way memory on the Minstrel 3 is configured (same as the default configuration of the ZXpand) and because of the memory-access difference noted in the previous point, the routine reports the wrong amount of RAM.
 This is also a problem when using the ZXpand and may mean ZX81-Forth will not work with a ZXpand connected (I have not checked this).
 Of course, neither the Minstrel 3 nor the ZXpand existed when ZX81-Forth was developed, so this is understandable.
 I have addressed this by hardwiring the value for upper memory to be 16kB (which, plus the RAM in 0x2000--0x3FFF) means ZX81-Forth on the Minstrel 3 has 24kB of RAM to work with, in the range 0x2000--0x7FFF.
 The dictionary grows up from 0x2000 and the system state is stored in 0x7B00--0x7FFF.

 Whilst the display routine would work as well on the Minstrel 3 as it does on the ZX81, I do not think it is a very good match to the PAL standard (nor the NTSC standard, for Tree Forth).
 In particular, it produces too few scanlines and the end of main-display scanlines does not properly contain a right-hand border.
 I addressed the frame-size issue by increasing the border slightly, in the hope of producing a more stable display.
 I have yet to tackle the right-hand border issue, as this requires more significant reworking.
 At present, the right-hand end of each line of text is likely to be inverted and may be corrupted.
 Because of this, the display is not as crisp as I would like, especially when using NTSC mode.